-Total Schools, All SFAs must repo ort Section 1 A. Number of Schools OR Institutions B. Number of Students Z Z Residential Child Care 1-1:Total Schools (Do not include RCC Cls): 12 5,135 SECTION 1 Institutions (RCCIs) and 1-2: Total RCCIs (Do no tinclude scho ols countedi n 1-1): 0 SE Enrolled Students 1-2a:RCCIs with day students(Repo ort ONLY daystudents in 1-2a): Students 1-2b:RCCIs with NO day students: ONLY SFAs with alternative provis sions must report Section 2 A. Number of Schools AND Institutions B. Number of Students i 2-1:Operating Provision 2/3 in a BASE ye ar for NSLP and SBP: 0 0 2 SFAs With 2-2:Operating Provision 2/3 in a NON BA SE year for NSLPand SBP: 0 0 NO Schools Operating 2-2a:Provision 2/3 students reported a s FREE in a NON BASE year: 0 SECTION Alternate Provisions 2.2b:Provision 2/3 students reported a REDUCED PRICE in a NON BAS E year: 0 S FIOVISIONS 2-3:Operating the Community Eligibility (Option: 1 255 2-4:Operating other alternatives for NSLI 0 2-5:Operating an alternative provisions(s 0 0 2-0.0 perating an alternative provisions(s of only of B of only Notific , 3-1: X Check the box only if all s chools and/or RCCIs in the SFA we SNAP (i.e.NON BASE year Provis re not required to perform sion 2/3 for all schools) B. Number of FREE or REDUCED Students Do not include students certified with SNAP through the letter method.
-3-3: Students directly certified through C Temporary Assistance for Needy Families (T (FDPRIR), or Medicaid (if applicable, those of or non-applicant but approved by local official Do not include students certified with ANF), Food Distribution Program on documented as homeless, migrant, rals.
-DO NOT include SNAP student Indian Reserviations unaway, foster, Head Start, 101 (See table to the left for a breakdown by program) က Students Approved Program Students SECTION as FREE or REDUCED TANF 3 ECT Eligible NOT FDPIR S subject to Verification Medicaid Free 64 Medicaid Reduced 34 Homeless Migrant Runaway Foster Head Start Non-Applicant 3-4:Students certified categorically FREE certified for free meals through the family pro 0
+- Total Schools, Residential Child Care Institutions All SFAs must report Section 1 A. Number of Schools OR Institutions B. Number of Students Section (RCCIs), and Enrolled Students 1-1: Total schools (Do not include RCCIs): 24 14,269 Sec 1-2: Total RCCIs (Do not include schools counted in 1-1): 0 0 1-2a: RCCIs with day students (Report ONLY day students in 1-2ab): 0 0 1-2b: RCCIs with NO day students: 0 0 SFAs With Schools Operating Alternate Provisions ONLY SFAs with alternate provisions must report Section 2 A. Number of Schools AND Institutions B. Number of Students 2-1: Operating Provision 2/3 in a BASE year for NSLP and SBP: 0 0 0n 2 2-2: Operating Provision 2/3 in a NONBASE year for NSLP and SBP: 0 0 Section 2-2a: Provision 2/3 students reported as FREE in a NONBASE year: 0 0 s 2-2b: Provision 2/3 students reported as REDUCED-PRICE in a NONBASE year: 0 0 2-3: Operating the Community Eligibility option: 1 494 2-4: Operating other alternatives for NSLP and SBP: 2-5: Operating an alternate provision for only SBP or only NSLP: 0 0

+Students Approved as FREE Eligible, NOT Subject to ALL SFAs must report Section 3 or check Box 3-1 if applicable 3-1: Check the box only if all schools and/or RCCIs in the SFA were not required to perform Direct Certification with SNAP (i.e., NONBASE year Provision 2/3 for all schools) B. Number of FREE Students e Verification 3-2: Students directly certified through Supplemental Nutrition Assistance Program (SNAP): Do not include students certified with SNAP through the letter method.
+4530 Section 3-3: Students directly certified through other programs: Include those directly certified through Temporary Assistance for Needy Families (TANF), Food Distribution on Indian Reservations (FDPIR), or Medicaid (if applicable); those documented as homeless, migrant, runaway, foster, Head Start, Pre-K Even Start, or nonapplicant but approved by local officials.
+DO NOT include SNAP students already reported in 3-2.
+43 3-4: Students certified categorically FREE eligible through SNAP letter method: Include students certified for free meals through the family providing a letter from the SNAP agency.
+0

-Students approved All SFAs collecting applications must report Section 4 A .Number of Applications B. Number of Students FION 4 as FREE or REDUCED PRICE eligible through a household application 4-1: Approved as categorically FREE Eligible: Based on those providing documentation (e.g. a case number for SNAP, TANF, FDPIR on an application) 0 0 SEC 4-2:Approved as FREE eligible: Based on household size and income information 0 0 4-3-:Approved as REDUCED PRICE eligible: Based on household size and income information 0 0
+Students Approved as FREE or All SFAs collecting applications must report Section 4 A. Number of Applications B. Number of Students Section 4 REDUCED-PRICE Eligible Through a Household Application 4-1: Approved as categorically FREE eligible: Based on those providing documentation (e.g., a case number for SNAP, TANF, FDPIR on an application) 232 431 Se Application 4-2: Approved as FREE eligible: Based on household size and income information 907 1851 4-3: Approved as REDUCED-PRICE eligible: Based on household size and income information 681 1396

-T-1:Total FREE Eligible Students Reported: T-2:Total REDUCED PRICE Eligible Students Reported: 0
+T-1 Total FREE Eligible Students Reported: 6855 T-2 Total REDUCED-PRICE Eligible Students Reported: 1396 -- -- ------ --- ------